In today’s fast-paced business world, understanding business intelligence, data and analytics is no longer a luxury—it’s a necessity.

 Decision Making | Provide insights to inform business decisions | Develop models to automate decision-making processes |

 In an increasingly mobile world, access to data on the go is essential.
-Mobile BI apps enable decision-makers to stay informed no matter where they are.
+Mobile BI apps are rising as they enable everyone to stay informed anytime, anywhere.

-We will examine popular BI and analytics tools, their features, benefits, and best uses.
+It’s important to choose the right BI and Analytics tool, so let’s look at the features, benefits, and best uses for the most popular ones.
 From industry giants to innovative newcomers, there’s a tool for every need.

-Here’s a list of leading BI and Analytics Tools:
+Here’s a list of the leading BI and Analytics Tools:

 BI and Analytics use both structured and unstructured data.
 Structured data like sales figures and customer demographics is key, but things like social media comments and call center recordings (unstructured) are valuable too.